 - The child’s wider care needs

-- The scope for further offences being dealt with through the CHS if the child remains subject to a CSO (remittal from court would be the only subsequent route into the CHS for young people aged over 16 if a CSO is terminated)
+- The scope for further offences being dealt with through the CHS if the child remains subject to a CSO (remittal from court would be the only subsequent route into the CHS for children aged over 16 if a CSO is terminated).

-Ultimately the decision to terminate a CSO will be made by children’s hearing panel members but this should be informed with as full and considered information as possible.
+Ultimately the decision to terminate a CSO will be made by Children’s Hearings panel members but this should be informed with as full and considered information as possible.

 The arrangements surrounding disclosure are complex and further information is available in the resources section.
-Young people are encouraged to gain legal advice.
+Children are encouraged to gain legal advice as necessary.

-A child or young person may already be subject to a CPO at the time of detention in a Young Offenders Institution or secure care.
-The further offence that results in the child or young person being detained is not necessarily a breach of the CPO but it can be.
-Either via the Criminal Justice Social Work Report or application may be made by the individual or by the case manager/unpaid work case manager a revocation, variation or an early discharge can be requested.
+A child may already be subject to a CPO at the time of their placement in a Young Offenders Institution (YOI) or secure care.
+The further offence that results in the child entering a YOI or secure care is not necessarily a breach of the CPO but it may impact upon the child’s ability to complete any existing CPO and requirements within the appropriate timescale.
+Either the responsible officer, the worker completing the Criminal Justice Social Work Report or the child may request a revocation or variation of the order depending on the period they will be deprived of their liberty.
+There are no specific circumstances in which a revocation, variation or early discharge may be sought.
 As a broad principle, such applications are appropriate where circumstances have arisen since the CPO was imposed, which suggest that it would be in the interests of justice for the court to consider amendment or revocation.

 See also Community-based disposals.